SOCWRK 1000: Introduction to Social Work

 Four theoretical/conceptual frameworks are taught: (1) psychosocial life model; (2) problem-solving approaches (e.g. structural family model, strategic and systemic models, and solution-focused model); (3) crises intervention, and the (4) cognitive behavioral model.
 No preference is intended for any of the four models or any other model in particular.
 The student is expected to develop an eclectic repertoire of practice approaches for entry-level generalist practice with individuals and families.
 Lastly, the course is linked to other courses in the social work curriculum and builds upon the liberal arts foundation of the baccalaureate social work major.

-This course is the third in a series of methods courses that deals with the generalist social work practice and focuses on communities and organizations.
+This course is the second in a series of three required generalist methods courses.
 This course utilizes an ecological systems framework and an empowerment practice model in discussion of social work generalist practice within the macro context.
 Students examine neighborhood and community conditions that affect outcomes for populations at risk.
 Students also examine the role of social service agencies within urban communities, including relationships with other neighborhood institutions and organizations.
 Students define concepts of community and organization as they develop community organizing and organizational leadership skills that are culturally sensitive and based in social work values.

 The course is designed to introduce the fundamentals of generalist social work practice with groups.
 It includes a survey of small group constructs, research, and principles of ethical application.
 Emphasis is placed on learning methods and skills of group facilitation and group observation and analysis.